-Find out more about your module enrolment report and how to make changes to your modules.
+Find out more about how you will select your modules, receive your module enrolment report and how to make changes to your module choices.

-We strongly encourage all applicants to resubmit new choices by the deadline we give you in mid-July.
-These new choices will be shared with the academic schools for approval, and you will hear the outcome of your choices in late August via your Module Enrolment Report.
+We strongly encourage all applicants to submit your module choices by the deadline we give you in mid-May.
+These choices will then be shared with the academic schools for approval, and you will hear the outcome of your choices in early summer via your Module Enrolment Report.

 Module enrolment report

 Your Module Enrolment Report lists the modules you have been enrolled in or rejected from and those which are still pending a decision.
-They are automatically sent by email.
+They are automatically sent by email from mid-June to our September starters and then approximately five weeks after your official acceptance for January starters.
 You will only receive one Module Enrolment Report.

 Checking your Module Enrolment Report